What is Forensic and Investigative Science at WVU like?

-The Department of Forensic and Investigative Sciences offers graduate studies leading to a degree of Master of Science.
+The Department of Forensic and Investigative Sciences offers graduate studies leading to a Master of Science degree.
 The Forensic Science Education Programs Accreditation Commission (FEPAC) accredited degree program is rigorous, quantitative and science-based.

 The degree is unique in that it shares aspects of a professional education degree, such as an M.B.A., while retaining a strong research component.
 Students are required to complete a minimum of 40 credit hours.
 The coursework is comprised of a core of advanced chemistry and biology courses and complemented with additional laboratory-based instruction in microscopy, analytical chemistry and impression evidence.
 Students also study professional communications, ethics and laboratory management.

 An independent research project/thesis under the supervision of a faculty member is required.
 The learning and research environment is supported by state-of-the-art instruments and laboratory facilities.

 This degree recognizes that future forensic scientists will need even greater education and training to work in national and state forensic laboratories.
 Our program is designed to prepare tomorrow's leading forensic science investigators and laboratory analysts.

 Each graduate program sets their own term of admission and application deadline.
 Applicants can only apply for admission for the term displayed below.
 Any questions regarding the application deadline should be directed to the graduate program representative.